CaseyScott/Gaming-hardware-Django-milestone/README.md

 - You can set Automatic deploys from master branch so anything pushes made to github will keep the live version up to date.

 ### Content
 - The images and product information used on my project was sourced from other online Computer stores and google image search.
+I do not have rights or permission to use these images.
+This site is for educational purposes.

+## **Credits**
+### Special thanks to
+My Tutor and Mentor, Dick Vlaanderen and the Code Institute tutors for helping me this project.